clementpouget/3D_optrode_holders/README.md

 Once implanted, cover the "optrode" part of the holder with cement.
 The plastic surrounding the optrodes will stay with them inside of the animal (Bonus, it really helps the cement to hold on to the optrodes).
 Once the cement has set, just drill out the smaller part of the holder (it's made for this reason) and finish covering up with cement.

+## contact and use

+Feel free to use these 3D models as basis to make your own, or even use those directly.
+If you have any suggestions, printing tips or ideas to better the design, please submit an issue on this repo!

+Clément Pouget - C4Team @ ESPCI Paris